rgeraldporter/inquiry-monad/README.md

 // >> Promise.resolve(result: {subject: {a:1, b:'string', c:true}, pass: Pass(['has a', 'pretend I looked something up in a db']), fail: Fail(['b is invalid', 'has c value']), iou: IOU()})
 ```

+While `Inquiry` does not support asyncronous behaviour, Promises are supported via `InquiryP`.
+This means you will need to declare in advance by using `InquiryP` if you expect any _inquire_ functions to be returning Promises, however it will work fine if none do.

+For the more functionally-pure-minded, Futures are supported via `inquiry-monad-futures` package, which uses Fluture.
+(You will need to install that seperately to use it.)

 ## Description

-Inquiry can take any value (a subject), store it within an immutable container (`Inquiry` or `InquiryP` monad) to be tested against various functions (via `.inquire` method) and resulting in two or three lists: `Pass([])`, `Fail([])`, and sometimes `IOU([])` in the case of `InquiryP`.
+Inquiry can take any value (known as a _subject_) and test it against various functions via `inquire`s.
+This results in a return value containing two or three lists: `Pass([])`, `Fail([])` (and, `IOU([])` in the case of `InquiryP`).

-The advantage over traditional Promise chains is that the original subject and each result is retained through the resulting chain of functions, giving complete observability over the data passed through.
-Also, this allows one to restrain Promises to stay with a monadic structure, bolstering immutibility.
+The advantage over traditional Promise chains is that the original subject and each result is retained through the chain of `inquire` functions, giving complete observability over the data lifecycle.

+Additionally, this allows one to restrain Promises to stay with a monadic structure, bolstering immutibility, and discouraging side-effects.

-For those who wish to compare to a traditional Left/Right in functional programming, there are many advantages over a Left/Right or Validation pattern from functional:
+For those who might wish to compare to a conventional `Either` (`Left`/`Right`) in functional programming, there are many advantages over an `Either` or `Validation` pattern from functional:

-*   Inquiry aggregates all results, not just failures.
+*   Inquiry aggregates *all* results, not just failures.
-*   Inquiry can run functions against both sides (traditional Left/Right as Fail/Pass)
+*   Inquiry can run functions against both sides (conventional `Left`/`Right` or `Failure`/`Success` as `Fail`/`Pass`)
-*   Inquiry retains the original subject rather than transforming it into a result
+*   Inquiry retains the original subject rather than transforming it into the final result
-*   Inquiry is designed to be an expressive, easily understood API
+*   Inquiry is designed to be an expressive, easily understood API, to be understood with little or no functional programming experience

-## Constructor
+# Constructors

-`Inquiry.subject(value)` or `InquiryP.subject(value)` (Promise/async-based)
+## `Inquiry.subject(value)`

-Returns an `Inquiry` monad, which is monad containing an object with properties `subject`, `pass`, `fail`, `iou`, and an `informant` method.
+Returns a new `Inquiry` monad, which contains an object with properties `subject`, `pass`, `fail`, `iou`, and a single method,  `informant`.

 `subject`: contains `value` passed to `Inquiry.subject` within a `Maybe` monad, meaning it will either be `Just(value)` or `Nothing()`.
 `pass`: contains a `Pass` monad containing an array of values